 Well-Known Examples

-1. Siemens’ Digital Factory: Siemens has embraced digital transformation with its digital factory concept, integrating automation, IoT, and data analytics to enhance manufacturing efficiency and flexibility.
+1. Siemens’ Digital Factory: Siemens has embraced digital transformation with its digital factory Concept, integrating automation, IoT, and data analytics to enhance manufacturing efficiency and flexibility.

 2. GE’s Predix Platform: General Electric developed the Predix platform to provide industrial-scale analytics and AI capabilities, helping industries optimise operations and predict equipment failures.